runejs/server/README.md

 - [`docker`](https://docs.docker.com/get-docker/) and [`docker-compose`](https://docs.docker.com/compose/install/)
   - If on Windows, `docker-compose` comes with `docker`

+### Running the Game Server

 1. Copy the `config/server-config.example.json` and paste it into the same folder using the name `server-config.json`
 2. Go into your new `server-config.json` file and modify your RSA modulus and exponent with the ones matching your game client
     - You may also modify the server's port and host address from this configuration file
 3. Build the docker image with `docker-compose build`
-4. Run the game server with `docker-compose up'
+4. Run the game server with `docker-compose up`

 The game server will spin up and be accessible via port 43594.